BAMresearch/aRTist-PythonLib/artistlib/documentation.md

 Contributors
 ------------
-The following people contributed to code and documentation of package:
+The following people contributed to code and documentation of the package:

 * Alexander Funke
 * David Schumacher
 * Carsten Bellon
 * David Plotzki
+* David Denkler